sass/sass/proposal/custom-url-resolution.md

 This callback function takes in two parameters:

 - `error`: This can be null or an Error object, `null` means there is no error.
 - `url`: This is the `string` that gets used to replace the url reference.
+This cannot be null or anything else, otherwise sass will throw an error.

 Asynchronous example: